 - Door alarm, Sabbath mode, 3-color LED interior lighting.

-- Most quiet wine cooler with noise level below 40 decibels.
+- The quietest wine and beverage fridge with noise level at 38 decibels.

 Featured models: French-door wine and beverage center, full-size single-zone wine cooler, black stainless-steel beverage fridge, and an outdoor beverage refrigerator.

 Comparison of the most popular Zephyr wine and beverage models, including both indoors and outdoors: